HarshavardhanNetha/py-qr-attendance/README.md

 Step 3: After all students show their codes, we process the list and add attendance to an online spreadsheet.

+Note: This repo may not contain all required files like JSON file which we use to interact with google spreadsheet in step 3.

 ### References
 QR: https://note.nkmk.me/en/python-pillow-qrcode/
 open pyxl: https://www.youtube.com/watch?v=AOTCpZbC80Y